danielgranat/vue-gtm/README.md

   debug: true, // Whether or not display console logs debugs (optional)
   vueRouter: router, // Pass the router instance to automatically sync with router (optional)
-  ignoredViews: ['homepage'], // If router, you can exclude some routes name (case insensitive) (optional) })
+  ignoredViews: ['homepage'], // If router, you can exclude some routes name (case insensitive) (optional)
+  eventPropMapping: { //This enables changing the property names mapping (optional)
+    category: 'category', // default is 'target'
+		label: 'label', //default is 'target-properties'
+  }
+})
 ```